optimumqa/cypress-store/README.md

 You can have infinite stores.

-Example of setting a new item into 'CommonStore'.
+Example of setting a new item into 'MyStoreForUsefulStuff'.

 > If the store does not exist, it will be automatically created: